redhat-cop/vault-config-operator/docs/auth-engines.md

   The `groupFilter` field – Go template used when constructing the group membership query.
 The template can access the following context variables: [UserDN, Username].
 The default is (|(memberUid={{.Username}})(member={{.UserDN}})(uniqueMember={{.UserDN}})), which is compatible with several common directory schemas.
 To support nested group resolution for Active Directory, instead use the following query: (&(objectClass=group)(member:1.2.840.113556.1.4.1941:={{.UserDN}})).

-  The `insecureTls` field - If true, skips LDAP server SSL certificate verification - insecure, use with caution!
+  The `insecureTLS` field - If true, skips LDAP server SSL certificate verification - insecure, use with caution!

   The `path` field - The path field specifies the path to configure. the complete path of the configuration will be: [namespace/]auth/{.spec.path}/{metadata.name}/config

   The `requestTimeout` field - Timeout, in seconds, for the connection when making requests against the server before returning back an error.

-  The `startTls` field - If true, issues a StartTLS command after establishing an unencrypted connection.
+  The `startTLS` field - If true, issues a StartTLS command after establishing an unencrypted connection.

-  The `tlsMaxVersion` field - Minimum TLS version to use.
+  The `TLSMaxVersion` field - Minimum TLS version to use.
 Accepted values are tls10, tls11, tls12 or tls13.

-  The `tlsMinVersion` field - Maximum TLS version to use.
+  The `TLSMinVersion` field - Maximum TLS version to use.
 Accepted values are tls10, tls11, tls12 or tls13.

   The `tokenBoundCIDRs` field - List of CIDR blocks; if set, specifies blocks of IP addresses which can authenticate successfully, and ties the resulting token to these blocks as well.

-  The `tokenExplicitMaxTtl` field - If set, will encode an explicit max TTL onto the token.
+  The `tokenExplicitMaxTTL` field - If set, will encode an explicit max TTL onto the token.
 This is a hard cap even if token_ttl and token_max_ttl would otherwise allow a renewal.

-  The `tokenMaxTtl` field - The maximum lifetime for generated tokens.
+  The `tokenMaxTTL` field - The maximum lifetime for generated tokens.
 This current value of this will be referenced at renewal time.

   The `tokenNoDefaultPolicy` field - If set, the default policy will not be set on generated tokens; otherwise it will be added to the policies set in token_policies.